T-Apps-T/myworld-app/README.md

 ##### Camera/Photo Access:
 The App requests access to the device's camera or photo gallery only when the user explicitly chooses to add an image to a note.
 No automatic upload or access occurs.
 ##### Contact Access:
 If the user enables the My World Premium feature, the App may access Apple Contacts stored on the device.
 This is solely used to import selected contacts into the App.
 The data remains entirely local or is stored in the user’s personal iCloud account if opted in.
-No automatic synchronization or sharing with third parties takes place.
 ##### Notifications:
 If the user activates reminder features (e.g. birthdays or appointments), the App requests permission to send local push notifications on the device.
 These notifications are based solely on data entered and stored locally by the user.
 ##### Google Mobile Ads (AdMob):